 Minnesota Power is building a 220-mile-long, 500-kV transmission line in northern Minnesota.
 The line, which will import hydropower from Manitoba, crosses the Canadian border into Minnesota and connects to a new substation near Grand Rapids.

 Two critical permits were required: a Presidential permit from the U.S. Department of Energy and a route permit from the Minnesota Public Utilities Commission.
-Because an Environmental Impact Statement was needed for both permits, the DOE and the Minnesota Department of Commerce decided to reduce duplication of effort by jointly completing one EIS for the project.
+Because an Environmental Impact Statement was needed for both permits, the DOE and the Minnesota Department of Commerce decided to reduce duplication of effort by jointly completing a single EIS for the project.

 The agencies selected Barr’s team to provide third-party environmental review and prepare the EIS.
 Barr conducted studies of water bodies, wetlands, vegetation, and wildlife, and oversaw studies of economic, cultural, and related considerations.